shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## Creating custom environments

 The Default Configuration comes with a few defined pipeline steps [listed](anchor link to environments) above, but you can always create more.
 A studio might want different configuration settings for every stage in the pipeline–`asset_step_rig`, `asset_step_model`, `shot_step_anim`, `shot_step_light`, and so on.
 In that case, they'd need to add these pipeline steps.
-Hooks allow you to add pipeline steps that hook directly into the core Shotgun code.
-Taking over a core hook allows you to create a custom pipeline step that you can use to create the environment you need.
+Hooks allow you to add points in a pipeline that hook directly into the core Shotgun code.
+Taking over the `pick_environment` core hook allows you to take a point in a pipeline and use it to configure the environment you need.

-[`pick_environment` core hook](https://github.com/shotgunsoftware/tk-core/blob/master/hooks/pick_environment.py) contains the logic that Toolkit uses to determine the environment.
+The [`pick_environment` core hook](https://github.com/shotgunsoftware/tk-core/blob/master/hooks/pick_environment.py) contains the logic that Toolkit uses to determine the environment.
 You can take over the hook to modify this logic.

-Learn more about taking over hooks in the (Taking Over a Hook Guide)[doesn’t exist yet]
+Learn more about taking over hooks in the [Taking Over a Hook Guide](doesn’t exist yet)

 Learn more about the `pick_environment` core hook in the [Environment Configuration Reference](link)

 Watch our [Intro to Toolkit Configurations video](https://www.youtube.com/watch?v=7qZfy7KXXX0&t=1961s) from our SIGGRAPH 2018 Developer Day

-Now that you’ve learned how to modify an app configuration setting, try [adding an app to your Toolkit configuration](link to next guide)
+Now that you’ve learned how to modify an app configuration setting, try [adding an app to your Toolkit configuration](./installing_app.md)